Delta-Unknotting Number for Pretzel Knots: Preliminaries

 In particular, Claim \ref{claim:technique} holds for a class of pretzel knots. \begin{claim} Let $P(-1, p_2, ... , p_n)$ be a pretzel knot of odd type, where $p_i$ is a positive odd integer for $2 \leq i \leq n$ and $n$ is odd.
 In Figure \ref{fig:ccpretzel}, if we perform $\frac{1}{2} ( \sum_{i=3}^{n}p_i - 1 )$ times $\Delta$-moves, we can exchange the crossing labeled with the asterisk *.
 Then, we have $d_G^{\Delta}(P(-1, \underline{p_2}, p_3, ... , p_n), P(-1, \underline{p_2-2}, p_3, ... , p_n)) \leq \frac{1}{2} ( \sum_{i=3}^{n}p_i - 1 )$. \end{claim}

 In this paper, we use Propositions \ref{prop:lk}, \ref{prop:a2}, \ref{prop:torus}, and \ref{prop:pretzel}.

-\begin{proposition} Let $k_+$ be a knot, $k_-$ be a knot obtained from $k_+$ by exchanging a positive crossing into a negative crossing, and $k_0$ a $2$-component link obtained from $k_+$ by smoothing at that crossing.
+\begin{proposition} Let $k_+$ be a knot, $k_-$ the knot obtained from $k_+$ by exchanging a positive crossing into a negative crossing, and $k_0$ a $2$-component link obtained from $k_+$ by smoothing at the crossing.
 Then $a_2(k_+)-a_2(k_-) = lk(k_0)$. \end{proposition}

 The proof can be found in [2, Chap.
 III].

 \begin{proposition}[\cite{Oka1}] For any two knots $K$ and $K^{'}$, the difference $d_G^{\Delta}(K,K^{'}) - |a_2(K) - a_2(K^{'})|$ is a non-negative even integer.
 In particular, the difference $u^{\Delta}(K) -|a_2(K)|$ is also a non-negative even integer. \end{proposition}